-If you’d like to get involved, or just stay up to date with the work of this class, please join us here.
+If you’d like to get involved, or just stay up to date with the work of this class, please contact me via twitter/facebook.
 You can also download the Creative Activism Podcasts in iTunes U – all are free to share, rip and remix

 Over the past few months I have been working with Jonathan Worth and the Photography Team at Coventry University to develop an iPhone App for a free and open undergraduate course called ‘Picturing the Body’.

 The ‘trendsetting’ app has been mentioned by the British Journal of Photography, PDN Pulse, Times Higher Education and Professional Photographer Magazine.
-It has been described by one of our collaborators as ‘an innovation in photography education’ and by Wired’s Rawfile team as ‘Blowing minds & shifting paradigms in photo education’.
+The innovative class, and the innovations associated with it, have been described by one of the teams collaborators as ‘an innovation in photography education’ and by Wired’s Rawfile team as ‘Blowing minds & shifting paradigms in photo education’.

 The beta App allows people to engage with the community of practitioners and students who are taking part in the course.
 Pulling in photographs from Flickr, content from the blog, comments from Twitter as well as a range of photography podcasts from our iTunes U Project.